Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Horsetail Falls Columbia River Gorge

-A plunging 176-foot-long waterfall, Horsetail Waterfalls in Columbia Gorge is a magnificent sight!
+The plunging 176-foot-long Horsetail Waterfall is a magnificent sight!
 The thundering falls cascade into a shallow aqua pool then flow into Horsetail Creek and eventually the Columbia River.
-The waterfall is named for the fact that the spouting water resembles the tail of a horse.

 How To See Horsetail Falls

-Located right on the highway, Horsetail Falls is the easiest waterfall to see.
-You don’t even need to get out of your car, although, we suggest that you do so that you can relax and enjoy it!
+Located right on the highway, Horsetail Falls is the easiest waterfall to see in Columbia River Gorge.
+You don’t even need to get out of your car, although, we suggest that you do!

 From the parking lot, carefully cross the street for a fantastic view.
-You can also walk down to the water’s edge for an even better viewpoint and feel the mist!
+You can also walk down to the water’s edge for an even better vantage point and feel the mist!

 Just prior to reaching Ponytail Falls is an unmarked spur trail.
-The route, called Rock of Ages Trail, inclines steeply to a rock arch and an amazing viewpoint of Columbia Gorge.
+Called Rock of Ages, it inclines steeply to a stone arch and an amazing viewpoint of Columbia Gorge.

-The parking lot at Horsetail Falls is on the north side of the street – across from the waterfall.
-Although it is small, people tend to come and go quickly so it wasn’t too difficult to find a spot.
-Timing is everything!
+Parking at Horsetail Falls is on the north side, across from the waterfall.
+Although the lot is small, people tend to come and go quickly, so it wasn’t too difficult to find a spot.
+Timing is everything at Columbia River Gorge!

 Subscribe Packing Checklist by JetSettingFools.com